quantling/JudiLing.jl/README.md

 ```output
 JudiLing.eval_SC(Shat, S) = 0.9911
 ```

-!!! note
-    Accuracy may be different depending on the simulated semantic matrix.
+> **_NOTE:_** Accuracy may be different depending on the simulated semantic matrix.

 To model speech production, the proper triphones have to be selected and put into the right order.
 We have two algorithms that accomplish this.
 Both algorithms construct paths in a triphone space that start with word-initial triphones and end with word-final triphones.

 The first step is to construct an adjacency matrix that specify which triphone can follow each other.
-In this example, we use the adjacency matrix constructed by make\_cue\_matrix, but we can also make use of a independently constructed adjacency matrix if required.
+In this example, we use the adjacency matrix constructed by `make_cue_matrix`, but we can also make use of a independently constructed adjacency matrix if required.

 ```julia
 A = cue_obj.A
 ```

 For our sequencing algorithms, we calculate the number of timesteps we need for our algorithms.
 For the Latin dataset, the max timestep is equal to the length of the longest word.
-The argument :Word specifies the column in the Latin dataset that lists the words' forms.
+The argument `:Word` specifies the column in the Latin dataset that lists the words' forms.

 ```julia
 max_t = JudiLing.cal_max_timestep(latin, :Word)